last update 12 Dec 2013

 For example in the Reciprocating Piston engine the GASES would ACT with PRESSURE on the piston crown and push it and move away from the engine head it to twist the crank.

-In this case the engine head is a STATIC pressure port or the reference and the Piston is the DYNAMIC pressure port.
+In this case the engine head is a STATIC pressure port or the reference point or surface. and the Piston is the DYNAMIC pressure port.

 The engine head does thermal relief ONLY and IS BEING STUPIDLY STATIC, while the piston does MECHANICAL Relief of Heat/Pressure/Kinetic energy in the Gases and hence is BEING DYNAMIC about the pressure .